CDL-Quantum/CohortProject_2020/Project_2_VQE_Molecules/Contributions.md

-Members who contributed to the week 2 cohord project:
+Members who contributed to the week 2 cohort project:

 # Sabhyata Gupta